andrey-mokhov/graphql-php/docs/en/spiral/abstract-input-object-type.md

 # Abstract class AbstractInputObjectType

-The abstract class Andi\GraphQL\Type\AbstractInputObjectType allows you to define Input Object Type without having to implement helper interface methods.
+The abstract class `Andi\GraphQL\Type\AbstractInputObjectType` allows you to define InputObjectType without having to implement helper interface methods.
 Most interfaces are already implemented in the abstract class, so you just need to define its properties, to determine the results of implemented methods.